aroxburg/livelesson-git/README.md

-git remote -v: list the remotes you have git push <WHERE> <WHAT>: pushes the WHAT branch to WHERE, eg git push origin master
+git remote -v: list the remotes you have git push <WHERE> <WHAT>: pushes the WHAT branch to WHERE, eg git push origin master git pull <WHERE> <WHAT>: pulls the WHAT branch in WHERE to local computer, eg git pull origin master